avneeetk/Verve/README.md

 **A Digital Reflection of You.**

-Verve.ai is a privacy-conscious AI assistant that helps you stay aligned with your goals, energy, and intentions.
+Verve.ai is a personal reflection companion that helps you stay aligned with your goals, energy, and intentions.
 It analyzes your routines, tasks, and habits — and offers deeply personal insights through a calm, conversational avatar.

 ---